massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_07_lab_ak.md

     };
     ```

-1. In the **Main** method, add the following line of code to create a new variable named **result** of type **[AuthenticationResult](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.authenticationresult)**:
+1. In the **Main** method, add the following line of code to create a new variable named *result* of type **[AuthenticationResult](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.authenticationresult)**:

     ```
     AuthenticationResult result;
     ```

-1. In the **Main** method, perform the following actions to acquire a token interactively and store the output in the **result** variable:
+1. In the **Main** method, perform the following actions to acquire a token interactively and store the output in the *result* variable:

-    1. Add the following line of code to access **app** variable:
+    1. Add the following line of code to access the *app* variable:

         ```
         app
         ```

-    1. Update the previous line of code by adding an additional line of code to use the **[AcquireTokenInteractive()](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.ipublicclientapplication.acquiretokeninteractive)** method of the **IPublicClientApplicationBuilder** interface passing in the **scopes** variable as a parameter:
+    1. Update the previous line of code by adding another line of code to use the **[AcquireTokenInteractive()](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.ipublicclientapplication.acquiretokeninteractive)** method of the **IPublicClientApplicationBuilder** interface, passing in the *scopes* variable as a parameter:

         ```
         app
             .AcquireTokenInteractive(scopes)
         ```

-    1. Update the previous line of code by adding an additional line of code to use the **[ExecuteAsync()](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.abstractacquiretokenparameterbuilder-1.executeasync)** method of the **[AbstractAcquireTokenParameterBuilder](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.abstractacquiretokenparameterbuilder-1)** class:
+    1. Update the previous line of code by adding another line of code to use the **[ExecuteAsync()](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.abstractacquiretokenparameterbuilder-1.executeasync)** method of the **[AbstractAcquireTokenParameterBuilder](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.abstractacquiretokenparameterbuilder-1)** class:

         ```
         app